russozl/Whitelist-acserver-Discord/README.md

 5. ...

 ## Usage
-To run the bot, use the command `python whiteliset refatorado.py`.
+To run the bot, use the command `python whitelist.py`.

 Once the bot is running, server administrators can use it on their Discord server with the following command:
 - `!whitelist 'steamid'`: Adds or removes the player with the specified Steam ID from the Assetto Corsa server whitelist.